< Terug naar resultaten

 Drive to Nuwara Eliya; optional walk to explore the town

-This morning we have a wonderful drive through tea plantation districts to Nuwara Eliya.
-This was the favourite hill station during the British era, situated in the cool highland air at 1890m and has a very British feel.
-Known locally as 'Little England' it is dotted with British style houses, hotels and a racecourse.
-There will be an optional walk into the hills around the town and also time to explore the bazaar.Windsor Hotel or similar
+This morning, we have a wonderful drive through tea plantation districts to Nuwara Eliya.
+This was the favourite hill station during the British era, situated in the cool highland air.
+Known locally as Little England, it is dotted with British-style houses, hotels and a racecourse.
+There will be an optional walk into the hills around the town and also time to explore the bazaar.
+Accommodation: Windsor Hotel (or similar)

 • 9

-Early morning to Horton Plains; walk to World's End viewpoint; to Ella by train.
+Early morning to Horton Plains; walk to World's End viewpoint; to Ella by train

-Today we drive to Horton Plains, a large plateau over 2,000m above sea level, overlooked by the second and third highest peaks in Sri Lanka.
-The scenery is beautiful and is best explored on foot.
-We trek through the rolling grasslands, seeing forest and unusual wildlife, such as the sambar deer and purple faced monkey, all the way to 'World's End', one of the most stunning sights in Sri Lanka.
-Here the ground drops 1050m to the plains below.
-We then catch the train from the highest railway station in the country; within two hours we’ve dropped from 1889m to 1097m.
-The train travels through the cloud forest into the tea plantations, the views are spectacular; we disembark at Ella.Hotel Country Comfort or similar
+Today we drive to Horton Plains, a large plateau more than 6,560ft (2,000m) above sea level, overlooked by the second and third highest peaks in Sri Lanka.
+The scenery is beautiful and best explored on foot.
+We trek through the rolling grasslands, seeing forest and unusual wildlife, such as the sambar deer and purple-faced monkey, all the way to World's End, one of the most stunning sights in Sri Lanka.
+Here the ground drops 3,445ft (1,050m) to the plains below.
+We then catch the train from the highest railway station in the country; within two hours we go from 6,197ft (1,889m) to 3,599ft (1,097m).
+The train travels through the cloud forest into the tea plantations, the views are spectacular; we disembark at Ella.
+Accommodation: Hotel Country Comfort (or similar)

 • 10